NDCLab/readAloud-valence-dataset/materials/readAloud-ldt/stimuli/readme.md

 - liwc-analysis/ - CSV file with the output from LIWC-22 for each passage half, along with the txt files used as input.
 These text files were created by splitting each of the 20 passage files at the switch word, and deleting the challenge question.

 **Lexical Decision Task (ldt/)**
+- a copy of the full stimulus list (identical to the PsychoPy resource file)
 - an Excel workbook containing (sub)lexical characteristics for the LDT stimuli words
 - a CSV file from the English Lexicon Project used to acquire most such characteristics
 - a CSV file from the English Lexicon Project with summary characteristics

+**Additional Resources (resources/)**
+- a diagram of the readAloud task (figure2.pptx)
+- a CSV file containing the LDT stimuli and categories from [Kousta et al., 2009](https://doi.org/10.1016/j.cognition.2009.06.007)
+- an export of the SUBTLEXus corpus from [Ghent University](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents/subtlexus), downloaded on 06/13/2022
+- an export of the [Warriner dataset](https://link.springer.com/article/10.3758/s13428-012-0314-x), downloaded on 08/08/2021